Use fabric and Mod Podge to upcycle an old organizing cabinet. This IKEA furniture makeover is really easy – you’ll love this technique!

 To do this, I used tailor’s chalk, so it just brushed off before I Mod Podged.
 I didn’t want to leave anything to chance- that’s dangerous for me.

-To attach the pieces, I applied a layer of MP to half of the drawer face, pressed the fabric down, and gave it a good rub down.
+To attach the pieces, I applied a layer of Mod Podge to half of the drawer face, pressed the fabric down, and smoothed.
 Then I did the other side.

 Before the MP dried, I also poked a hole where the drawer pulls would go back in later.
 I just used a sharp pair of scissors.